rociopiotti/lineadetiempo/README.md

-# Linea de Tiempo
+# Línea de Tiempo

 Site created by Rocío Piotti in 2021.
 The site was created for the presentation of the final year project, it shows the work process during the investigation in "Proyecto Fungi".

 ## Demo